-The study's estimates of the Maternal-additive influences (Gm) for the considered growth characteristics revealed that across the evaluated Wk. of life, the distribution of positive and negative estimates was relatively equal in the investigated Californian rabbit.
-Apart from significance, Gm estimates of Californian body weight at 7, 8, 9, 12, 13, 14, and 15 were positive and ranged from 0.05 to 9.26 g. whereas the trait other Wk. were negative with values ranged from -0.23 to-17.19 g.
-Therefore, motherhood outcomes were more favorable for Cal dam than that for Br dam.
+The study's estimates of the Maternal-additive influences ( $G^m$ ) for the considered growth characteristics revealed that across the evaluated early post-weaning period, the distribution of positive and negative estimates was relatively equal in the investigated Californian rabbit.
+Apart from significance, $G^m$ estimates of Californian on kits' body weight at 7, 8, 9, 12, 13, 14, and 15 were positive and ranged from 0.05 to 9.26 g. whereas the trait in the other Wks. were negative with values ranged from -0.23 to-17.19 g.
+Therefore, motherhood outcomes were not in favorable of Cal or BR dam.

 Corresponding to this, Piles et al. (2004) revealed no significant maternal effects on post-weaning development aspects when Californian and New Zealand White rabbits were used, along with their crossing.
 Additionally, Ouyed and Brun (2008) established that the genetic effects of Californian dams have a negative impact on body weights at 35 to 63 of age.
-Also, Abdel-Hamid (2015) found that, except for that at four Wk., the majority of post-weaning features in Californian rabbits showed a negative estimate of the maternal influence.
-When comparing post-weaning weight of New Zealand White rabbits to Californian rabbits, who is advocating for appropriate maternal practices.
-However, Abou Khadiga et al. (2008) established that maternal additive effects (Gm) were much more favorable to V-Line dams than Baladi Black for body weights at 8 and 12 Wk. of age.
+Also, Abdel-Hamid (2015) established that, except for that at four Wks., the majority of post-weaning features in Californian rabbits showed a negative estimate of the maternal influence.
+However, Abou Khadiga et al. (2008) ascertained that maternal additive effects (Gm) were much more favorable to V-Line dams than Baladi Black for body weights at 8 and 12 Wk. of age.
 Furthermore, Iraqi et al. (2008) realized that when it came to maternal influence on body weights at 8 and 12 Wk. of age, the Gabali breed performed better than the V-Line.
 Additionally, Abd El-Ghany et al. (2000a) revealed that New Zealand White rabbits of all ages favored the maternal additive effects on body weights over the Baladi Black rabbits.

-The acclimatized breeds of rabbits may show lower weights than their original breeds due to a variety of factors, including genetic selection, environmental adaptation, and nutritional differences.
+The acclimatized breeds of rabbits may show lower weights than their original breeds due to a variety of factors, including discontinue of genetic selection, environmental adaptation, and nutritional modifications.
 Acclimatized breeds of rabbits are often bred for specific traits that are desirable in their new environment, such as disease resistance or heat tolerance.
 This selective breeding may result in changes to the genetic makeup of the rabbits, including alterations in growth rates and body size.
-For example, a study on rabbit breeds in Nigeria established that acclimatized breeds had different growth patterns, body sizes and lower body weights compared to their European counterparts due to genetic selection for adaptation to local conditions (Oseni and Lukefahr 2014).
-For example, a study on rabbit breeds in China realized that acclimatized rabbits had lower body weights than imported breeds due to adaptations to the local climate and feed resources (Zhang et al., 2016a).
+For example, a study on rabbit breeds in Nigeria established that acclimatized breeds had different growth patterns, body sizes and lower body weights compared to their European counterparts due to genetic selection for adaptation to local conditions (Oseni and Lukefahr, 2014).
+For instance, a study on rabbit breeds in China realized that acclimatized rabbits had lower body weights than imported breeds due to adaptations to the local climate and feed resources (Zhang et al., 2016a).

-depending on how well the purebreds participate in the crossbreeding-plan and reproductively perform and in terms of outputs.
+A crossbreed's response to complementarity effect and crossbreeding among breeds can vary greatly depending on how well the purebreds participate in the crossbreeding-plan and reproductively perform and in terms of outputs.
 Each breed's additive maternal and cytoplasmic inheritance is referenced by these variations in maternal impact.